Aspirin/omeprazole (By mouth)

 Aspirin (AS-pir-in), Omeprazole (oh-MEP-ra-zole)

-To prevent heart and blood vessel problems (such as heart attack, stroke) in patients who need aspirin and who are at risk of developing stomach ulcers caused by aspirin.
+Prevents heart and blood vessel problems (including heart attack, stroke) in patients who need aspirin and who are at risk of developing stomach ulcers caused by aspirin.

 YospralaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to aspirin, omeprazole, or similar medicines.

 How to Use This Medicine: